newtfire/newTutorials/miaThreeJS/threeJS.md

 - name your package (press enter for default)
 - select `vanilla` framework (yellow)
 - select `Javascript` for the language (yellow)

+* **NOTE** If you cannot select with the arrow keys on your Windows computer, switch to Windows Powershell or Windows terminal (instead of Git Bash)

 This will create some new files in your directory.